-International students must present to Citizenship and Immigration Canada at their nearest Canadian Embassy or Mission the above documents in order to receive a study permit.
-The issuing of a study permit is solely at the discretion of Citizenship and Immigration Canada.
+International students must present to Citizenship and Immigration Canada at their nearest Canadian Embassy or Mission the following documents in order to receive a study permit.
+The issuing of a Study Permit is solely at the discretion of Citizenship and Immigration Canada.